 Let Go of Limiting Gender Beliefs

 When God is seen exclusively as male, it can subtly reinforce the idea that masculine qualities are more divine or valuable than feminine ones.
 This has contributed to patriarchal systems that have caused immense pain and disempowerment for people of all genders.
 Seeing God as nonbinary dismantles this spiritual hierarchy.
 It affirms that divinity is not confined to one gender, which means that all people are created in God’s image, regardless of their identity.
 This perspective allows you to release limiting beliefs about your own worth based on gender.
+This process of releasing old identities is similar to what many call ego death — the dissolution of the false self that stands between you and the truth of who you are.
 It declares that your sensitivity, your strength, your intuition, and your logic are all equally sacred reflections of the Divine.

 Embrace Your Own Complete Nature